 ADVISING RESOURCES AND EXPECTATIONS

-Secondary field students should meet with the Associate Director of Undergraduate Studies, David Morin (email@example.com) to make sure that they can satisfy the secondary field requirements.
+Secondary field students should meet with the Co-Director of Undergraduate Studies, David Morin (firstname.lastname@example.org) to make sure that they can satisfy the secondary field requirements.
 Students will be included with Physics and Chemistry & Physics concentrators in appropriate department meetings and social events if they are making satisfactory progress.
-Upon completion of the secondary field requirements, the associate director of undergraduate studies will review and approve the final form printed from the secondary fields web tool, confirming that the requirements have been met.
+Upon completion of the secondary field requirements, the Co-Director of Undergraduate Studies will review and approve the final form printed from the secondary fields web tool, confirming that the requirements have been met.
 This signed form must be submitted to the Registrar's office.

 We encourage students interested in physics as a secondary field to submit their secondary fields course plan to the department as soon as possible after they have chosen a primary concentration.
 We will make every effort to encourage students interested in the secondary field to contact us for advising conversations in their freshman year.